Discover Coimbra - Things To Do in Coimbra

 Before you leave Coimbra, you should visit Penedo da Saudade.
 Sitting atop a hill, this historical garden offers sweeping views of the city and the Mondego river.
 Like Quinta das Lágrimas, Penedo da Saudade also has ties with the story of Pedro and Inês.
 According to a legend, after the death of Inês, Pedro came here to grieve her loss.
 This might explain the name saudade, which in Portuguese refers to a feeling of nostalgia.
 Today, it’s a meeting spot for lovers and Coimbra students.
 Dotted around the park are stone plaques carved with poems and busts of famous Portuguese figures.

-Day 2 of Coimbra Itinerary
+Day 2 - Coimbra Tour Map

 What to do in Coimbra at night